Personal Injury Lawyer Rockville, MD

 How important are deadlines?

-When it comes to filing a personal injury lawsuit, our Rockville, Maryland personal injury lawyer knows that the statute of limitations is critical.
+The statute of limitations for your case is extremely important to keep in mind.
 You may have a relatively straightforward case and ample evidence to show that someone else’s negligence caused you to become injured.
 However, if the deadline has expired for you to file a personal injury lawsuit, then you may have no chance of bringing a case forward.
-Typically, you will have two years to file a lawsuit from when your injury occurred or when you discovered that you were injured.
+Typically, you will have three years to file a lawsuit from when your injury occurred or when you discovered that you were injured.

 Some people may assume that they have no case after they have been injured, and we want to encourage you to take a moment to call our office before you move on from the accident.
 The accident could leave you with thousands of dollars of medical bills or property damage that you have to pay out of pocket or use your insurance for when someone else (the person responsible for the accident) could be paying instead.
 There are a few questions you will want to ask yourself after you have been in an accident: